Adelic C*-correspondences and parabolic induction: Background

 \subsection{$C^*$-algebras}

 Let $(A_v)_{v \in I}$ be a collection of $C^*$-algebras indexed by a countable set $I$.
 The $C^*$-algebras $A_v$'s will in our applications be type I and nuclear, but in this section we state explicitly when such assumptions are used.
 We shall use $\otimes$ to denote the spatial tensor product of $C^{*}$-algebras.
-Assume that we have a distinguished projection $p_v \in A_v$ that we fix, and that $p_{v}\neq 0$ for all but finitely many $v$.
-We will denote such a family simply by
+Assume that for all $v$ not in a finite subset $I_0$, we have a distinguished nonzero projection $p_v \in A_v$ that we fix.
+By abuse of notation, we will denote such a family simply by